nanoframework/nanoframework.github.io/content/maintainers/creating-a-new-repo.md

     - assets\readme.txt
     - assets\nf-logo.png
     - config\filelist.txt
-    - config\SignClient.json
 1. Open "azure-pipelines.yml"
     1. Rename the `nugetPackageName` variable with the new name (mind the nanoframework prefix).
     1. Rename the `repoName` variable with the repo name.
     1. Rename the `sourceFileName` parameter with the equivalent name.
 It's probably wise to wait for the first successful build of the class library and then get back here with the correct name for the assembly declaration source file.
-    1. Rename the `sonarCloudProject` variable with the repo name.
+    1. Rename the `sonarCloudProject` variable with the project key from the Sonarcloud project.
     1. If there are class libraries that depend on this one, copy the "update dependencies" job from CorLib "azure-pipelines.yml".
 If there aren't just skip this step.
 1. Open ".github_changelog_generator" and set the **project** to the repo name.
 1. Open "version.json" and set the **version** to the appropriate one.
 Make sure to follow our version number guidelines.
 In doubt please ask one of the senior team members.